untitled-llc/untitled-docs/docs/esquire/zipcodes-observations/overview.md

 }
 ```

-The input for both of these OnSpot API endpoints is the same, including the lattitude and longitude corrdinates of a polygon location and a start and end date range.
+The input body for both of these OnSpot API endpoint calls is the same.
+It includes the lattitude and longitude coordinates of a polygon location and a start and end date.
 The input body looks like the example below:

 ```
 {